Texas

 But what about the skull of large size?
 Did it exist at all?

-his manuscript; "A couple of unusual crania were unearthed
+says in his manuscript; "A couple of unusual crania were

-at Morhiss Mound in Victoria County.
-One of these, although
+unearthed at Morhiss Mound in Victoria County.
+One of these,

-much mended and its base quite warped, is nevertheless obviously
+although much mended and its base quite warped, is nevertheless

-a skull of extraordinary size, in many respects larger than
+obviously a skull of extraordinary size, in many respects

 And